fedidcg/LightweightFedCM/README.md

 ## Open Questions

 * Should we include the profile information in the Login-Status header?
-* How does approved client information work with multiple accounts?
 * Given the lower barrier to entry and risk of abuse, should we support passive mode for Lightweight FedCM at all?

 ### Allowing the relying party to control credentials that appear in the credential chooser